 All domestic water line cut off valves must have metal handles, not plastic.

 In all accessible units, the grab bars must be installed per applicable accessibility specifications around toilets and in the tubs/showers.
 In roll-in showers the shower head with wand must be installed on a sliding bar and within code required reach ranges by the seat.
-An additional diverter must be installed to provide water to a shower head on the short shower wall in front of the seat, mounted 80 inches above finished floor.
+An additional diverter must be installed to provide water to a shower head on the short shower wall in front of the seat, mounted 80 inches above the finished floor.

 KITCHENS